-CannaRoyalty Corp (CNSX:CRZ) (OTCMKTS:CNNRF) (FRA:CY4) CEO Mark Lustig discusses the company’s growing portfolio of investments and their valuation relative to competitors in the industry.
-The CEO details their recent $30m private placement, Aurora Cannabis Inc’s (TSE:ACB) (OTCQB:ACBFF) (FRA:21P) acquisition of their pre-roll technology and Anadia Labs, as well as the prevalence of their products in Californian dispensaries.
+CannaRoyalty Corp (CNSX:CRZ) (OTCMKTS:CNNRF) (FRA:CY4) CEO Mark Lustig discusses the company’s growing portfolio of investments and its valuation relative to its competitors in the industry.
+Lustig details the company’s recent $30 million private placement, Aurora Cannabis Inc’s (TSE:ACB) (OTCQB:ACBFF) (FRA:21P) acquisition of its pre-roll technology and Anadia Labs, as well as the prevalence of CannaRoyalty products in California dispensaries.

 James West: Hey, welcome back to Midas Letter Live.
 My guest in this segment is Marc Lustig; he’s with CannaRoyalty Corp, CSE-listed CRZ.
 Marc, welcome back.